MaramAlossaimi/MaramAlossaimi/content/teaching/MAS004/index.md

 ---
 title:  Further Foundation Mathematics MAS004
-summary: I gave tutorial classes as an assistant, marked  Homeworks and final exams in Spring semester 2020-2021
+summary: I gave tutorial classes as an assistant in Spring semester 2019-2020 and 2020-2021.
+I marked  Homeworks and final exams in Spring semester 2020-2021
 tags:

 date: "2020-04-27T00:00:00Z"